SkTamim/rhino5-commands/README.md

 ### Other Information
 The documentation confirms this command adds a cylindrical texture mapping channel to an object.

 ---

 ## 20. ApplyDisplacement

-### Short Info
-Constructs a displacement display mesh for surfaces, polysurfaces, or meshes.

-### Detailed Description
-The **ApplyDisplacement** command is a rendering and display feature that creates a "displacement mesh" on a surface or polysurface.
-This mesh deforms the object's appearance at render time, using the light and dark values of a texture map to create real, physical-looking bumps, grooves, and details.
-Unlike a bump map, which is a lighting trick, displacement actually modifies the object's silhouette.

-### Steps to use the command
-1. Select the object you want to apply displacement to.
-2. In the Properties panel, go to the Displacement section.
-3. Click "On" and assign a texture map.
-4. Adjust the settings (Black point, White point).
-5. Run the command `ApplyDisplacement` to see a preview of the mesh in the viewport.

-### Command Options & Toggles
-The options are controlled in the Properties panel:
-* **Texture:** The image map used to drive the displacement.
-* **Black point:** The amount of inward displacement (indentation) caused by black areas of the texture.
-* **White point:** The amount of outward displacement (height) caused by white areas of the texture.
-* **Initial Quality:** Controls the density of the displacement mesh for the viewport preview.

-### Note for better use
-Displacement is a memory-intensive effect that is primarily calculated at render time.
-The viewport preview is a lower-quality approximation.
-For displacement to show fine details, the underlying object must have a dense render mesh.
-You can increase this in the Document Properties.
-After applying displacement, you can use the `ExtractRenderMesh` command to convert the visual displacement effect into a real, editable mesh object that can be 3D printed.

-### Practical Use Cases
-* **Use Case 1 (Realistic Textures):** You want to create a realistic, bumpy hammered texture on a ring for a client presentation, without having to manually sculpt every single dent.
-Find or create a black and white texture map of a hammered pattern.
-Apply this texture to the ring in the displacement slot.
-The white areas of the texture will create the raised bumps, giving a highly realistic result in the final render.
-* **Use Case 2 (Complex Patterns):** You need to create a knurled (cross-hatch diamond) pattern on the edge of a bezel.
-Apply a knurled pattern texture map using displacement.
-Once you are happy with the look of the preview, use `ExtractRenderMesh` to turn the visual effect into a real, 3D printable mesh.

-### Other Information
-The documentation confirms this command constructs a displacement display mesh for surfaces, polysurfaces, or meshes.
----

-## 20. ApplyDisplacement